anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaBasics/README.md

 How to create a scanner object?
 How to do input of different data types?
 What happens if you do a scanner.nextLine() after a scanner.nextInt()?

+## Simple GUI (Optional topic)

+JOptionPane is a package that allows us to make simple GUI (Graphical User Interface) applications.
+It is present in javax.swing library.
+A simple prompt popup and message popup can be created easily.

+How to create a simple input prompt box?
+How to deal with input of data belonging to different data types?
+How to display a message box?

 ## Classes And Objects